gsoft-inc/wl-squide/docs/reference/tanstack-query/usePublicDataQueries.md

 # usePublicDataQueries

-Execute the specified [TanStack queries](https://tanstack.com/query/latest/docs/framework/react/reference/useQueries) when the modules are ready and, when applicable, [MSW](https://mswjs.io/) is ready.
+Execute the specified [TanStack queries](https://tanstack.com/query/latest/docs/framework/react/reference/useQueries) once the modules are ready and, if applicable, [MSW](https://mswjs.io/) is also ready.

 !!!warning
-Only use this hook for public global data that is fetched by your application `AppRouter` component, do not use this hook in product feature components.
+Use this hook for public global data fetched during the **bootstrapping phase** of your application.
+Avoid using it in product feature components.
 !!!

 ## Reference